Toyota Prius Battery Replacement

 A hybrid battery’s lifespan largely depends on a few factors, including how you drive and what you do with it.
 However, keep up with your maintenance schedule and follow the recommended care and maintenance procedures.
 You should be able to get many more years out of your Toyota Prius hybrid battery than you might think.

-When you consider that a Toyota Prius has an effective nickel-metal hydride battery pack controlled by computer systems and has shallow cycling technology, it makes sense that your hybrid battery should last a long time.
+Considering that a Toyota Prius has an effective nickel-metal hydride battery pack controlled by computer systems and has shallow cycling technology, it makes sense that your hybrid battery should last a long time.
 Toyota gives its hybrid batteries an eight-year or 100,000-mile warranty.

 Another thing that can affect the longevity of your battery is how well your petrol engine is performing.
 If the engine is running poorly, it will put extra strain on your hybrid battery.